 All newly admitted first-time, full-time freshmen who are single, under 21, and do not live with custodial guardians are required by the college to live in a residence hall for the first four semesters of college.

 For the fall 2021 semester, we aim to house approximately 2,900 students on campus.
-The college will return to requiring all freshman and sophomore students to live on campus, which was our practice prior to the pandemic.
-Just like this semester, we will designate buildings for quarantine and isolation.
+The college requires all freshman and sophomore students to live on campus.

 The Residence Hall License is binding for the entire academic year (August-May), or for 2 academic years (4 full semesters) for incoming first time, full time freshman students.
 Release from this agreement is permitted only under specific and/or exceptional circumstances approved by Residential Community Life.
 A release will be granted, subject to later verification, when proof of one of the following circumstances is presented to Residential Community Life: